yatharth-vataliya/ExpenseTracker/README.md

 ## Setup steps

-### First you have to make sure that your system meets minimum requirements to run this project and following are required tools (this instruction guide is intented for Debian/Ubuntu user only)
+### First you have to make sure that your system meets minimum requirements to run this project and following are required tools (this instruction guide is intented for Debian/Ubuntu user only).

 > ***Prerequirements***
 >